Episode 69: Wide Open

 They claimed something was inside the old mine, and that the noises sounded as if, and I quote, Satan and a regiment of imps were coming forth for battle.

+Finally, a facility manager named J.L.
 Platt decided that enough was enough and he grabbed a lantern and headed into the mine.

 He stepped inside and began to carefully explore.

 An old mine isn't a safe place to be, otherworldly creature or not, so he made his way methodically.
+But before he'd gone too far, another light appeared from deeper in.

 Two lights, actually.

 A moment later, both the lights seemed to float toward him until finally he could hear the beating of wings.
+Platt ducked as two two large shapes flew out of the mine and into the night air.

 And according to him, all of this took place at 1 a.m.

+The townsfolk didn't wait for another sighting.
 The word spread and they flocked to the mine with loaded guns camping out in front of the old entrance to wait for the creatures to return.

 It rained that night, soaking them all as they sat there, hour after hour.

-And then, just as the glow of the sun was beginning to bleed up over the eastern horizon, two dark shapes appeared in the sky.
+And then, just as the glow of the sun was beginning to bleed up up over the eastern horizon, two dark shapes appeared in the sky.

 As they approached the mine, every single person with a firearm pulled the trigger.
+Bullets tore through the air like angry bees.

 One witness said, the reception received would have sunk the Spanish fleet.
+And yet, nothing happened.

 The shapes kept coming.

-As the two enormous creatures slipped over the heads of the angry townsfolk and back into the mineshaft, the plan quickly changed.
+As the two enormous creatures slipped over the heads of the angry townsfolk and back into the mine shaft, the plan quickly changed.

+Working fast, everyone there began moving piles of debris and rubble into the mouth of the mine.
 It took them hours, and men stood guard with rifles in hand, ready for the creatures to return.

-And the hole in the ground that served as a nest to their darkest nightmare had finally been closed for good.
+In the end, though, they succeeded.
+The sun was up, the rain was gone, and the hole in the ground that served as a nest to their darkest nightmare had finally been closed for good.

 For what it's worth, no one ever saw the creatures again.

+The skies above us contain a lot of mystery.
 Whether or not that means it's full of literal monsters is open to debate.

 But at the very least, some of our deepest nightmares seem to drift down upon us from above.
+Possibilities, it seems, are wide open.

 From angels to aliens and everything in between, the skies hold power, danger, and just about every other emotion we can experience.